-Anne Cecelia Haney is a Brooklyn-based director, musician, translator, and urban agriculture student.
-Blending a text-based approach with a surrealist vision, she collaborates with artists from a variety of different mediums to make rituals that explore our relationship to urban spaces, borderlines between parallel worlds, the wildness of the female body, and the notion of entropy.
-She is drawn to multi-disciplinary work that provokes questions rather than providing answers, and incorporates the audience as a meaningful entity.
+Anne Cecelia Haney is a bilingual Brooklyn-based director, musician, translator, and urban agriculture student.
+Blending a text-based approach with a surrealist vision, she collaborates with artists from a variety of different mediums to make multi-disciplinary theater rituals.

 Recent directing work includes House of Karen (Signature Theater x Columbia University), Blood Bag (Brown University, Barn Arts), and The Trojan Women (The Flea / Drama Desk Award nomination: Outstanding Adaptation).
 Other directing: JACK, Dixon Place, Rising Circle, The Brick, The Bushwick Starr Reading Series, The Samuel French Off-Off Broadway Festival, The Tank, Cloud City/The Freight Project, Highways Performance Space.

 Assistant directing includes the world premiere of the Pulitzer Prize-winning opera Angel's Bone at the 2015 Prototype Festival and Taylor Mac's A 24-Decade History of Popular Music at St. Ann's Warehouse, as well as productions for BAM’s Next Wave Festival and Atlantic Theater Company.